 - Led by Professor Stephanos Bibas, former law clerk to Justice Anthony Kennedy and a former federal prosecutor, as well as a leading criminal procedure scholar whose work has repeatedly been cited by the Supreme Court.
 The Court gave him the “great honor” of appointing him to brief and argue Tapia v.
 United States as amicus curiae and praised him and the Clinic for doing “an exceptionally good job” on that case.

-- Lecturer in Law James Feldman, former assistant to the Solicitor General; has argued 49 cases before the Supreme Court.
+- Adjunct Professor James Feldman, former assistant to the Solicitor General, has argued 50 cases before the Supreme Court.
 Like Bibas, Feldman has received the “great honor” of being appointed by the Court to brief and argue a case, Levin v.
 United States, which he and the Clinic won unanimously.

 - Co-taught by Penn Law lecturer Nancy Bregstein Gordon, former law clerk to Justice Lewis Powell and a seasoned appellate litigator.